 Methodology of the course

-- Experimental training- getting the information needed for each module of the training in an experimental manner learn by doing
+- Experimental training- getting the information needed for each module.
+Learn by doing.

 - Sharing.
 Participants share experiences and expertise on the topic.

-- Learn by doing- Working individually or in groups on a concrete product to be used in the own school.
+- Working individually or in groups on a concrete product to be used in the own school- peer to peer.

 - Visiting best practices (museums, university departments, holistic education best practices etc).

 - The course participants will get a Certificate of active participation.

 - The competences acquired will be validated by the course organisers on the Europass mobility.

 Helsinki area, the European capital of design, schools as living labs, integrated curriculum.